 The commercial sector consists mainly of hotels, motels, restaurants, wholesale businesses, retail stores, laundries and other service enterprises, as well as religious and nonprofit organizations.
 The industrial sector is composed of manufacturing industries (the largest part of the sector), mining companies, construction companies, and agricultural, fishery and forestry operations.
 Taken together, these two sectors use 58 percent of the state's annual energy (45 percent from industrial and 13 percent from commercial).

 The U.S. Environmental Protection Agency (EPA) finalized the reconsideration process for its Clean Air Act pollution standards National Emissions Standards for Hazardous Air Pollutants for Major Sources: Industrial, Commercial, and Institutional Boilers and Process Heaters (known as Boiler Maximum Achievable Control Technology (MACT)), in Spring 2012.
 This rule applies to large and small boilers in a wide range of industrial facilities and institutions.
 The U.S. Department of Energy (DOE) will offer technical assistance to ensure that major sources burning coal or oil have information on cost-effective clean energy strategies for compliance, including combined heat and power.
 For more information visit the DOE’s Boiler MACT Technical Assistance Sheet.

 The Energy Office offers technical assistance as well as workshops and other trainings for energy managers, engineers, and other design professionals working in the commercial and industrial sectors.
-Scheduled workshops and trainings can be found on our calendar.
+Scheduled workshops and trainings can be found on the Energy Office calendar.

 An additional technical assistance option is available through Clemson University.
 The University has received a Department of Energy grant to house an Industrial Assessment Center at Clemson.
 This Center provides FREE energy assessments to small and medium-sized industrial facilities.
-More information is available through their website and brochure.
+More information is available through the Clemson Industrial Assessment Center website and brochure.